 The Gaer Loop in the Black Mountains offers a simple walk for all ages, with a summit at 427m above sea level that sits within an Iron Age hillfort known as Twyn y Gae.
 Parking available - turn left just after The Queen's Head pub, proceed up hill and you'll find a car park on your right.
 Under 3 miles.
-See a mapped route of this loop on ViewRanger at http://bit.ly/wandw-walks
+For a mapped route of this loop see our routes.

 Grwyne Fawr Reservoir

 The next valley west of the Vale of Ewyas provides access through the Mynydd Du Forest and a walk to Grwyne Fawr Reservoir.
 From Garn Farm it’s a 45 mins drive to Black Mountain (Mynydd Du) Car Park and Picnic Area (NP7 7LY) and then 60 mins walk up to the redundant reservoir with Victorian dam.
 Follow footpath up track to the right.
 It is also possible to do a longer loop to the highest point in the Black Mountains, Waun Fach, before dropping down to the reservoir.